China's Xi vows 'reunification' with Taiwan, but holds off threatening force | Law-Order

 Xi used the speech to underscore the need for "a strong force to lead the country, and this strong force is the Chinese Communist Party".
 "Without the Chinese Communist Party, there would not be a New China, and therefore no rejuvenation of the Chinese people," he said.

-Xi has tightened party control in all aspects of life and is almost certain to break protocol and stay on as Communist Party boss for a third term late next year when a congress will elect new leadership for the following five years.
+Xi has tightened party control in all aspects of life and is almost certain to break protocol and stay on as Communist Party boss for a third term late next year, when a congress will elect a new leadership for the following five years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)